Upcoming National Teacher Training With Deb And Ellyn

 Modifying asana for pregnancy is just the tip of the iceberg for a prenatal yoga teacher training program.
 It is important to speak the same “language” as the expecting parent and through evidence-based research and deep self-reflection be able to guide them properly while supporting them as they transition into a new phase of life

-As a teacher, it’s your job to create a warm community for the pregnant person that extend beyond pregnancy, and through the often bumpy road of new motherhood, to a place of vitality, strength and confidence.
+As a teacher, it’s your job to create a warm community for the pregnant person that extend beyond pregnancy, and through the often bumpy road of new parenthood, to a place of vitality, strength and confidence.

 “I have been practicing/teaching yoga for years.
 I have also had 3 boys now and have experience with childbirth and carrying babies!
 I truly loved the prenatal teacher training at the prenatal yoga center because I learned so much more about the entire process of pregnancy and beyond and it really deepened my ability to teach prenatal clients and students.”